projectcalico/calico/master/reference/advanced/etcd-rbac/kubernetes.md

     using the etcd v3 API (this also means that Kubernetes will have full read and write access to v3 data).
 - Calico
-  - Read and Write access to `/calico`.
+  - Read and write access to `/calico`.
   - Calico uses the etcd v2 API so the user and roles must be created there too.